ripathak1988/docker-pyspark-poc1/README.md

    https://github.com/ripathak1988/docker-pyspark-poc1.git

-2. Traverse to the root folder (where DockerFile is present)
+2. Traverse to the repository root folder (where DockerFile is present)

    cd /path/to/rootFolder/